CloPeMa/garment_dataset/README.md

 benchmark datasets for testing and evaluation of garment segmentation, recognition and folding algorithms -- the [CloPeMa Garment Dataset][web].
-The datasets are free for research and educational purposes only and can be used in scientific publications at the condition of respecting the [requested citation acknowledgment][#citation request].
+The datasets are free for research and educational purposes only and can be used in scientific publications at the condition of respecting the requested citation acknowledgment.

 Tools
 =====

+The [yamlmatlab][yaml] library is used for YAML parsing and is included in this repository.

 Documentation
 =============